St. Louis family demands justice after loved one killed by illegal street racing

 “We need more police officers, we need more traffic officers,” he said.

-A spokesperson for the city says they are shifting efforts to deal with other spots than downtown.
+A spokesperson for the city told News 4 they are shifting efforts to deal with other spots than Downtown.
 The Summer Cruising Detail of SLMPD will be shifting its focus to the deadliest intersections around the city.

 Right now they are compiling a full list and what that enforcement will look like.
 The top five most dangerous intersections - which are calculated based on fatalities - are all in north St. Louis: